Steven Haxton

-Steven Blake Haxton (born December 17, 1990) is an American para-rower and paracanoeist.
-He represented the United States at the 2016 and 2020 Summer Paralympics.
+Steven Blake Haxton (born December 17, 1990) is an American Para rower and Para canoeist.
+He is a three-time Paralympian.

 Career

 Haxton represented the United States at the 2016 Summer Paralympics in the men's single sculls and finished in fourth place with a time of 4:54.25.

 Haxton represented the United States at the 2020 Summer Paralympics in the men's VL2 event and won a silver medal.